-The module provided the ability to review the fingerprint image prior to allowing the user to scan the fingerprint and then save the information and close the interface.
+The module provided the ability to review the fingerprint image prior to allowing the user to scan the fingerprint, saving the information, and closing the interface.
 This information would be presented visually to the user in the same window as the individual’s ID type and issuer for cross-reference.

 If for some reason then capture of the fingerprint wasn’t possible due to technical issues, ClearScale also built in the ability to upload fingerprint images from existing files.
 The saved fingerprint information was not persisted to the customers’ account deployed in AWS but rather ultimately passed to RAPID for validation with each transaction.

-Once captured, the fingerprint image is then securely transferred to the client's application server running in a secure AWS VPC environment and then submitted to the RAPID database once transaction is completed.
-Given the sensitive nature of fingerprint data, Clearscale made sure that the server deletes the fingerprint data immediately after the data has been submitted.
+Once captured, the fingerprint image is then securely transferred to the client's application server running in a secure AWS VPC environment, then submitted to the RAPID database once the transaction is completed.
+Given the sensitive nature of fingerprint data, ClearScale made sure that the server deletes the fingerprint data immediately after the data has been submitted.

-The implementation of this feature for ClearScale’s client took no more than 2 weeks from start to finish, but it enabled the client to adhere to strict local, regional and State requirements and laws in areas they sold their solution in.
+The implementation of this feature for ClearScale’s client took no more than two weeks from start to finish, but it enabled the client to adhere to strict local, regional, and state requirements and laws in areas where they sold their solution.
 Their customers gained peace of mind knowing that they were in compliance with applicable regulations where needed, while also providing accountability and auditability of transactional data with law enforcement agencies in an effort to reduce fraudulent activity or capture individuals who obtained gift cards through illegal means.